Download the PHP package ingenerator/kohana-view without Composer

 For example, this would allow you to have a set of content-area views, a view that renders any of these content areas inside a layout with a sidebar and a main area, and a further parent view that renders your overall page header/footer/ etc. As with the old Controller_Template, for AJAX requests the renderer by default only renders the content-area view and not any of the containing template(s) - this can be customised.
 This also means you can have your controller extend any arbitrary base class.

-you need a minimum of two views - one implementing PageLayoutView
+To use PageLayoutRenderer you need a minimum of two views - one implementing NestedChildView and one implementing

-You may want to extend from the provided AbstractIntermediateLayoutView
+You may want to extend from the provided AbstractIntermediateLayoutView, AbstractPageContentView and

 Advanced examples

-As standard, Views require that the array passed to AbstractViewModel->display()
+Anything that extends AbstractViewModel will enforce that the array passed to AbstractViewModel->display() contains

 Caching variables